 Disclaimer: This post may contain affiliate links.
 This is one way that bloggers make money, but it is at absolutely no extra cost to you if you choose to make a purchase based on my suggestions!
 If you would like to read more about how this works, check out my Disclosure Policy!

-I have been blogging for a little over 7 months and I am just now figuring out some of the key tips to blogging.
+I have been blogging for a while now and I am slowly figuring out the keys to making a little money on my blog!
 I am not an expert, but as I am sharing as I learn.
 Making money was my goal in the beginning of this blog.
 I am working on paying off all of my debts.
 Any extra money that I make from this blog goes straight to my debts that I am paying off.

 I know that this seems like such a crazy idea, but it actually works, if you do.
 You can actually make money even with pretty low viewers.
 While I am writing this, I only have about 40-50 viewers a day on my blog and I am still making some money!
 CRAZY!
 I actually got up to 210 in one day this week!
 That was cool for me, but I am on the road to hopefully getting to the point where that is more of a constant.